Huessenbergnetz/HBN_SFOS_Components/README.md

             // contributor avatar (optional)
             // should be inside AboutPage::contributorsAvatarBasePath
-            // if no image is set the image at AboutPage::contributorsPlaceholderPath will be used
+            // if no image is set, "image://theme/icon-l-people" will be used
             image: "buschmann.png"

             // contributor's website url (optional)